Focinfi/apifaker/README.md

 http.ListenAndServe(":3000", fakeApi)
 ```

-Now almost everthing is done, if we use the above users.json and books.json for the `fakerApi`, then you have a list of restful apis for users and books:
+Now almost everything is done, if we use the above users.json and books.json for the `fakerApi`, then you have a list of restful apis for users and books:

 ```shell
 GET    /users